johnkerl/miller/docs/src/manpage.md

    1macosh0m
         (class=math #args=1) Inverse hyperbolic cosine.

+   1mantimode0m
+        (class=stats #args=1) Returns the most frequently occurring value in an array or map.
+Returns error for non-array/non-map types.
+Values are stringified for comparison, so for example string "1" and integer 1 are not distinct.
+In cases of ties, first-found wins.
+       Examples:
+       antimode([3,3,4,4,4]) is 3
+       antimode([3,3,4,4]) is 3

    1many0m
         (class=higher-order-functions #args=2) Given a map or array as first argument and a function as second argument, yields a boolean true if the argument function returns true for any array/map element, false otherwise.
 For arrays, the function should take one argument, for array element; for maps, it should take two, for map-element key and value.
 In either case it should return a boolean.
        Examples: